koor-tech/handbook.koor.tech/docs/meetings.md

 3. Articulate some of those strategies and see if some are reasonable to incorporate in to the current best plan

-### Virtual coffee talks
+### Virtual water cooler talks

-To keep a personal connection with how people are doing, the C-Level holds virtual coffee talks with each person in the company.
-The aim is to do these at least once per quarter, and more often as time permits.
-These do not have a formal agenda, but you are encouraged to share your thoughts about what's working well and what could be improved culturally.
-We'll use the 1:1 Agenda document to collect thoughts if there are specific topics.
+To keep a personal connection with how people are doing, we hold virtual water cooler talks for everyone free to join in the company.
+The aim is to do these at least once a day, and more often as time permits.
+These do not have a formal agenda, but you are encouraged to share your thoughts about what's working well, what could be improved culturally and anything on your mind.
 Preparation is encouraged but not required.